MiLk/go-gelf/README.md

 		}

 		// From here on out, any calls to log.Print* functions
-		// will appear on stdout, and be sent over UDP to the
+		// will appear on stdout, and be sent over UDP or TCP to the
 		// specified Graylog2 server.

 		log.Printf("Hello gray World")